spacer

 Homework:

-• Pre-test: Please write a 1000 word essay of your current understanding of relational databases and how databases enable the information age.
+• Pre-test: To focus your attention on your learning objectives, please write a 1000 word essay of your current understanding of relational databases and how databases enable the information age.

 Goal: To begin to use MySQL databases to investigate large datasets using the Structured Query Language.